 Another one is the Roasters tab, which shows you a listing of some of the more prominent roasters available to consumers in the city, but clicking through to the roaster just takes you to the roaster’s website, not necessarily a directory or map listing the shops where you can find the beans.
 We want to know where the beans are!

 The design is clean and functional, with purple tones and a blue coffee cup accenting the application.
-Subsequent buttons take you to the 25 Most Popular cafes in the city, based on rating, a number of top local and national roasters (the absence of La Mill Coffee is a bit glaring), a Map function with a Google Maps layout of every listing, and then a Search function in case you need get to a café on the fly.
+Subsequent buttons take you to the 25 Most Popular cafes in the city, based on rating, a number of top local and national roasters (LAMILL Coffee’s absence is a bit glaring), a Map function with a Google Maps layout of every listing, and then a Search function in case you need get to a café on the fly.

 For a first effort, I can see the usefulness of LA’s Best Coffee App.
 In general the listings are pretty egalitarian, though some praise is reserved for cafes that I think are doing a good job of pulling shots and brewing coffee.
 I’m hoping to see some further improvements to make it a bit more selective, showcasing the shops in our city that are truly excellent, committed to brewing and pulling excellent coffee for our daily consumption.